The face was changed, yet the hand was known.

 }

 Five independent npm entry points all route through node server/server.js.
-Every standard developer workflow command triggers Path 2 independently of VS Code.
+The common developer workflows represented by these scripts trigger Path 2 independently of VS Code.

 server/server.js - Clean Launcher